dezoe/polynotifications/README.md

 tail = true
 ```

+**If you are using another notification daemon such as dunst you must kill it as only one notification daemon can be active.** `pkill dunst`

 Check out the top of `polynotifications.sh` for some settings.

 Feel free to open an issue with feature requests or bugs.